 A woman contacted me who lost her three year old son to an illness.
 She wasn't specific about the illness and I didn't want to pry too much.
 As a parent, nothing can send fear through you as hearing about the death of a child and of course you're immediately sympathetic to whatever they need.
 Her email thanked me for helping her know in her heart, that her son was truly in Heaven.
 It was a very nice and complementary email and I appreciated it very much.
-She did say one thing that wasn't correct and even though she was going through an extremely difficult time, I felt I needed to help her understand correctly.
+She did say one thing that wasn't correct and even though she was going through an extremely difficult time, I felt I needed to clarify it.
 She said, "I know my son is an angel in Heaven now."

 She told me how she has been in the Catholic faith her whole life and was raising her family according to the faith.
 I knew from this that the child was obviously baptized, so no concern there.
 Baptism is a requirement of salvation.
 Since the child was only three, he was not responsible for any of his actions that may have been considered sinful.
 The church teaches that the age of reason is about seven.
 After that we begin to become responsible for our actions.
 So when this innocent child died, he was taken immediately to Heaven.
 That's a pretty impressive thought.
 However, if you're so fortunate as to be saved, when you finally get to Heaven, you are not an angel, you are a Saint.